Azure/fta-architecturalreview/articles/sap-on-azure.md

    Determine the customer experience in current envionment and expectations in Azure.

-- **What are your future roadmap to SAP environment and are there any plans to move to S/4 Hana?**
+- **What is your future environment roadmap and plans for move to S/4 Hana?**

     Projects which are planned in future along with moving to Azure.
 We can look at overall trransformation strategy for SAP Landscape.

-- **Are you hosting it on-premises or partner data centre.
+- **Where are you hosting your systems?
 In which region you are planning to host in Azure?**

     - [Worldwide Azure regions](https://azure.microsoft.com/en-us/global-infrastructure/regions/)